Moween/femcode-daily-task/README.md

 Task Day 1
 ======
-Calculate the final take-home bonus of a company employee using the criteria below
+Calculate the final take-home bonus of a company employee using the criteria below:

-Age 18-20 => 5% of salary + Salary
+- From age 18-20 => 5% of salary + Salary
-Age 21-30 => 10% of salary + Salary
+- From age 21-30 => 10% of salary + Salary
-Age 31-50 => 20% of salary + Salary
+- From age 31-50 => 20% of salary + Salary

 Note: user enters their year of birth, and current salary using a prompt.